gradoally/ton-dictionaries-template/README.md

 # Disperse

+Disperse: Being able to send TON to multiples wallets at the same time using an smart contract BUT ALSO jetton tokens.
+I can also select % instead of amount.

+Collect: Being able to collect TON from multiples at the same time and send just to one wallet using an smart contrct but ALSO Jeton tokens using % of the wallet.
+This should be developed in Rust

 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.